WW-P vs Montgomery Township:

 Both are among New Jersey's best school districts.
 The right choice depends on what matters most to your family.
-Here's an honest, side-by-side breakdown from a team that's sold homes in both for 22 years.
+Here is an honest, side-by-side breakdown from a team that has sold homes in both for 20+ years.

 | West Windsor-Plainsboro (WW-P) | Montgomery Township | |